 Valuation Multiples for SaaS Companies

-Earlier this year a colleague at Scale Venture Partners, Andy Vitus, wrote an outstanding post on investing in software as a service companies, specifically, SaaS valuation multiples based on the initial CAGR (compounded annual growth rates) and how they predictably decline each year as the SaaS company matures.
+Earlier this year a colleague at Scale Venture Partners, Andy Vitus, wrote an outstanding post on investing in software as service companies, specifically, valuation multiples for SaaS companies initial CAGR (compounded annual growth rates) and how they predictably decline each year as the SaaS company matures.
 It is the expected rate of CAGR decline that then translates into what valuation multiples a VC firm should apply.
-Anybody that is connected to a SaaS company should review the material, A Valuation Framework for SaaS Companies : Scale Venture Partners.

 Over the past several months many SaaS business owners have inaccurately referenced the article to indicate their valuation multiples expectations when discussing exit strategies with iMerge.
 Therefore we thought it imperative to add some color to this post and clear up any confusion.

-Since many of our discussions are with mature boot strapped SaaS firms with revenues between $10-$20 million and EBITDA of $2-$4 million we need to re-position expectations.
-If a SaaS firm has gone from a CAGR of 150% down to 20% in its 5th year it is going to be difficult to convince any buyer that the business growth will exceed 100% some day again under new ownership.
-Those SaaS business owners that are 3 to 5 years old will want to take their most recent CAGR and look at the light blue column headed with a O. Typically for these “mature” SaaS firms the expansion range will be from 1.9x to 3.0x.
+Since many of our discussions are with mature bootstrapped SaaS firms with revenues between $10-$20 million and EBITDA of $2-$4 million we need to re-position expectations.
+If a SaaS firm has gone from a CAGR of 150% down to 20% in its 5th year it is going to be difficult to convince any buyer that the business growth will exceed 100% someday again under new ownership.
+Those SaaS business owners that are 3 to 5 years old will want to take their most recent CAGR and look at the light blue column headed with a 0.
+Typically for these “mature” SaaS firms the expansion range will be from 1.9x to 3.0x.
 Meaning in 5 years the company’s revenues will be 2 to 3 times larger.

 So what does all this mean to SaaS business owners and the offers they are likely to see when exploring an exit.
 Venture capital investors are looking to get 5 to 10 times return on their initial investment.
 Therefore the sector has to be or expected to become red hot and the SaaS company will need to show its ability to get way out in front with a proprietary, high entry barrier service with lots of differentiation.
 As noted in the chart for a VC firm to see an expected 5x + return (last column) the SaaS firm’s management team will have to strive for 70% growth with no more than 10% annual growth decay.